 In 1867, Fort Union was sold to the U.S. Army, and the post was razed.
 Its building materials were used to construct Fort Buford, about two miles away.
-The site of the longest-running American Fur Company trading post in history then lay abandoned and largely neglected for a century.
+The site of history’s longest-running American Fur Company trading post lay abandoned and largely neglected for a century.

 However, in 1966, local interest in the historical site led Congress to establish the Fort Union Trading Post National Historic Site as a part of the National Park System.
 After three archaeological projects, the trading post was partially reconstructed from 1986 to 1989, with structures appearing as they did in 1850-1851.

 Today, the reconstructed Fort Union represents a unique era in American history, a brief period when two civilizations found common ground and mutual benefit through commercial exchange and cultural acceptance.

 A trip to Fort Union takes visitors back to the mid-19th century, the heyday of Fort Union, and the fur trade on the Upper Missouri River.